kubernetes/enhancements/keps/sig-storage/2644-honor-pv-reclaim-policy/README.md

 ###### Are there any tests for feature enablement/disablement?

 There will be unit tests for the feature `HonorPVReclaimPolicy` enablement/disablement.

+### Monitoring Requirements

+_This section must be completed when targeting beta graduation to a release._

+* **How can an operator determine if the feature is in use by workloads?**

+The presence of finalizer described above in Persistent Volume will indicate that the feature is enabled.
+The finalizer `external-provisioner.volume.kubernetes.io/finalizer` will be present on the CSI Driver volumes.
+The finalizer `kubernetes.io/pv-controller` will be present on In-Tree Plugin volumes.

+* **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
+  - [X] Metrics
+    - Metric name: For CSI Driver volumes, `persistentvolume_delete_duration_seconds` metric is used to track the time taken for PV deletion. `volume_operation_total_seconds` metrics tracks the end-to-end latency for delete operation, it is applicable to both CSI driver volumes and in-tree plugin volumes.
+    - [Optional] Aggregation method:
+  - [ ] Other (treat as last resort)
+    - Details:

+* **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**
+  The current SLOs for `persistentvolume_delete_duration_seconds` and `volume_operation_total_seconds` would be increased by the amount of time taken to remove the newly introduced finalizer.
+This should be an insignificant increase.

+* **Are there any missing metrics that would be useful to have to improve observability of this feature?**

+  No

 ### Scalability